Tipping.

 How much you tip a bartender depends on why you're there:

-• If you’re waiting at the bar before a restaurant meal:
+If you're eating at the bar before a restaurant meal:

-If you pay for your drinks separately or run a tab, tip 15–20% when you pay.
-If your drinks are added to your dinner bill, include them in your overall tip.
+If you pay for your beverages separately or have an open tab, tip 15–20% when you pay.
+If your drinks are charged on the same bill as your meal, include them in your overall tip.

-Tip 15–20% of your total.
-Use the higher end if the bartender started a tab for you.
+Tip 15–20% of the total.
+Use the higher amount if the bartender opened a tab for you.

 Wine Stewards (Sommeliers)

-Tip 15–20% of the wine's cost.
-So if you order a $400 bottle, the tip is $60–$80.
-Tip in cash when the last glass is poured or include a separate line on your credit card receipt.
-Only tip your server for the food—not the wine.
+Tip 15–20% of the wine cost.
+So if you're purchasing a $400 bottle, your tip is $60–$80.
+Tip in cash when the last glass is being served or put a separate line on your credit card bill.
+Tip only your server on the food, not the wine.

 Musicians

-• If you enjoy live music at a bar or restaurant, tipping $2–$5 when you leave is thoughtful—even if you didn’t request a song.
+If you enjoy live music at a restaurant or bar, tip $2–$5 when you leave as a courtesy, even if you didn't request a song.

-• If you do make a request, add at least $1 per song.
+If you do ask for one, add a minimum of $1 per song.

-• For musicians who play at your table, tip $1 per person or about $5 for the group.
-Add more if you request a specific tune.
+For tablemates who play, tip $1 each person or about $5 for the group.
+Add more if you especially request a particular song.

-• You don’t have to stop eating—just smile, say “thank you,” and tip when they finish.
+Don't have to leave eating—just smile, say "thank you," and tip when they finish.

 Coat Check Attendants

-Tip $2 for the first coat, and $1 for each extra coat when you pick them up.
+Tip $2 on the first coat, and $1 each on subsequent coats when you pick them up.

 Restroom Attendants

-Tip at least 50¢ if they offer you a towel or keep the space clean.
-If they do more—like fix a hem or brush you off—tip $2–$3.
-If there’s a coin tray, leave the tip there.
-No tip is needed if they don’t assist you at all.
+Tip at least 50¢ if they give you a towel or keep the area clean.
+If they do extra—such as hemming a repair or brushing you off—tip $2–$3.
+If they have a coin tray, drop the tip in there.
+No tip if they don't assist you at all.

 Valet Parking

-Tip $2 in smaller towns and up to $5 in big cities when your car is returned to you, not when you drop it off.
+Tip $2 in small towns and up to $5 in big cities when your car is delivered back to you, not when you pick it up.

 Busboys

-• In cafeterias, if someone carries your tray, $1–$2 is appropriate.
+In cafeterias, if they carry your tray for you, $1–$2 is fine.

 Tipping While Traveling